 For example, as in the image above, you can create a command to “Save new email attachments from Gmail to Google Drive.”
 You can also set up commands for your social media accounts, like “Tweet your Instagrams as native Twitter photos.”

 It might be a small thing, but saving those few extra minutes each day can help free your mind and boost your productivity.
 IFTTT is available both in your browser and as a mobile app for iOS and Android.

 I couldn’t end this post without including a bit of fun.
 Music can help us work smarter and faster too.
 And gone are the days when you’d need to spend hours creating the perfect mix tape.

 Spotify is a digital music service that includes playlists you can choose from depending on your mood and activity.
-Its “Focus” category includes playlists like “Peaceful Piano,” “Music for Concentration,” “Nature Sounds,” and “A Soft Backdrop.”
+Its “Focus” category includes playlists like “Peaceful Piano,” “Music for Concentration,” “Nature Sounds,” and “Productive Morning.”

 There are also spoken word playlists and millions of other songs you can listen to during your breaks so you feel rested, rejuvenated, and ready to go when you start working again.

 Spotify is available as either a Free plan or a paid Premium plan for $9.99 CAD per month.
+A free 30-day trial is available for the Premium plan.
 You can access it on your browser or mobile apps and authorize it to play on other devices like your speakers or TV.
 I find the Free plan is sufficient, but if you’d like to listen to music offline and ad-free, the Premium plan is the way to go.

 Do you have any stories from your early days as a freelancer that make you look back and laugh?
 We’d love to hear them because we’ve all been there!
 Please also share your recommendations for online tools that have helped you work smarter and faster.